Channel Airways: The 1970s and closure

 In early 1972, former Channel Airways director Captain Peter Lockwood acquired a pair of ex-American Airlines BAC One-Eleven 400s for his new charter company, Orientair, to take over Channel's lucrative German charter contracts.
 When Orientair's plan to assume Channel Airways's position in Berlin ran into difficulties, Dan-Air took over these contracts, resulting in an expansion of that airline's Berlin operation.

 Lack of fleet standardisation and low, all-year round aircraft utilisation due to seasonal peaks and troughs in its charter and scheduled markets drove up Channel's unit costs while low charter rates and poor yields on short-haul scheduled routes served in competition with British Air Ferries from Southend depressed revenues.
 To bring costs in line with revenues, Channel Airways announced the closure of its Stansted engineering base and the return of its headquarters to Southend at the end of January 1972.
 A week later, Channel's main lender, Barclays Bank, appointed a receiver and put the airline up for sale while operations continued.
 Potential buyers' lack of interest in Channel Airways as a going concern forced the break-up of the company.
 As by winter 1971/2 work for the remaining jet fleet had all but dried up, jet services ceased on 15 February 1972.
 Operations ceased completely on 29 February, when de Havilland Heron 1B G-APKW, the first and only aircraft to which Air England titles were actually applied, had completed the last Channel Airways flight from Ostend to Southend.
 Permanent cessation of operations was followed by withdrawal of Channel Airways's air operator's certificate at the end of March 1972.

 Following Channel Airways's demise, Dan-Air acquired the failed carrier's remaining four airworthy Comet 4Bs and its licence to operate year-round scheduled services from Bournemouth to Guernsey and Jersey while British Airways Regional Division acquired a One-Eleven 400 previously in service with Channel.
 In addition, the last three remaining former Channel Airways Viscounts were sold together with the aircraft's entire spares inventory to newly formed Alidair.
 Ipswich Aerodrome, previously owned by Channel Airways, was sold to Lonmet Aviation.

 Fleet

-Throughout its 26-year existence the following aircraft types formed part of the Channel Airways fleet:
+Throughout its 26-year existence the following aircraft types formed part of East Anglian F.S. & Channel Airways fleet: